Chocolate Factory Tours in the USA You Can Visit (72+ locations)

 Explore All 72+ Chocolate & Candy Factory Tours

-Eldora Chocolate Factory Tour — Albuquerque, New Mexico
+Askinosie Chocolate Factory Tour — Springfield, Missouri

 Gilbert Chocolates Factory Tour — Jackson, Michigan